ncaidin/notion-to-joplin/README.md

 The script will:
 	1. Query Notion for pending actions and items awaiting responses.
+        2. Count the number of unscheduled actions
-	2. Generate a Markdown checklist grouped into sections.
+	3. Generate a Markdown checklist grouped into sections.
-	3. Create or update a daily note in Joplin with those sections.
+	4. Create or update a daily note in Joplin with those sections.

 You can run this manually or via a cron job / scheduled task.